MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/includes/azure-cosmos-db-cdc-source-prerequisites-connection-details.md

 ## Get connection details from the Azure portal

-The labels for the items you need to collect from the Azure portal are shown in the steps below.
+The labels for the items you need to collect from the Azure portal are shown in the following steps.
 You always need the endpoint URI, in a format like `https://<account>.<api>.azure.com:<port>/`, the Primary Key, and the Database name and item IDs you want to collect data for.

 > [!NOTE]
 > Azure Cosmos DB for NoSQL CDC is using the [**Latest Version Mode**](/azure/cosmos-db/nosql/change-feed-modes?tabs=latest-version#latest-version-change-feed-mode) of [Azure Cosmos DB Change Feed](/azure/cosmos-db/change-feed).
 It captures the changes to records in the latest version.
 Note that Deletions are't captured with this mode.